pip/Octology/README.md

 # Octology
-The ontology of 8. `$VERSION='0.0';$d8VS='J6QMIGHT';`
+The ontology of 8. `$VERSION='0.0';$d8VS='J7AM2MvP';`

 What is an ontology, you may ask?

-<ol><li>n (computer science) a rigorous and exhaustive organiz8ion of some knowledge domain that is usually hierarchical and contains all the relevant
+<ol><li>n. (computer science) a rigorous and exhaustive organiz8ion of some knowledge domain that is usually hierarchical and contains all the relevant
   entities and their rel8ions.</li>
     <li>the metaphysical study of the nature of being and existence.</li>
 </ol>

 I expect that after some point (probably passed) anyone who studies Octology thoroughly would become able to develop any new videogame and problem-solve.

-"A machine-shop for making software and gaming tools." -LarryWall-J6K paraphrased TPCiP interview, I forget context, but sounded good while writing this;
+"Perl 5 was a machine-shop for making other tools." -LarryWall on d8=J6K TPCiP interview.
+I'd like Octology to be regarded similarly for game tools.

 <!-- even though of course originally above command && below screen shot lists were each Top8, they're now more focused on just most public Top6 or 4 -->
 ## Current Top Screen Shots